 What is a recognition payment?

 A Recognition Payment is a payment given for administration work that is done on a voluntarily basis on the disabled person’s behalf.
-Usually but not always, by the full time carer.
-The payment must be for reasonable expenditure incurred and no more than $300 per year.
+Usually, but not always, by the full time carer.
+The payment must be for reasonable expenditure incurred and be no more than $300 per year.

-The requirement that the payment be made to cover "reasonable expenditure" is to ensure that it falls within the scope of the exemption in section CW 62B Income Tax Act 2007.
-Any questions about when to claim for this payment or how, please talk to your Host or connector.
+The requirement that the payment be made to cover "reasonable expenditure" is to ensure that it falls within the scope of the exemption in section CW 62B of the Income Tax Act 2007.
+Any questions about how or when to claim for this payment, please talk to your Host or connector.

 Access Community Health